tareksander/tareksander.github.io/_posts/2022-12-20-linux-shell.md

 If you want to delete a folder with contents, use `rm -r PATH` (make sure you want to delete everything in it though).

+## Options

+The `-r` in `rm -r PATH` is an option.
+Options are optional information you can pass to programs.
+There are 2 types of options:
+- Flags: These can be enabled with `-` and the option letter or `--LONGER_OPTION_NAME` for options with more than one letter
+- Values: Like flags, but the next thing you specify is the value: `curl -o google.html https://www.google.com` would download https://www.google.com to  the file `google.html`.

 ## Copying and Moving

 To copy use `cp SOURCE DESTINATION`.